DorisDagar/phishing-website-detection/README.md

 ## 📌 Future Improvements

 - Develop a Streamlit web application for real-time phishing website detection.
-- Evaluate the model using multiple phishing website datasets.
+- Evaluate the model on multiple phishing website datasets to improve robustness.
-- Perform cross-dataset validation to improve generalization.
+- Perform cross-dataset validation to assess model generalization.
 - Explore deep learning approaches for phishing website detection.
 - Deploy the application on a cloud platform for public access.